WE'VE MOVED!!

 Johnathon Paterson

-Jordy Matheson is a theatre artist and improviser working primarily in Vancouver on Unceded Coast Salish territories.
+Jordy Matheson is a theatre artist and arts marketer born in North Delta, BC and residing in Vancouver on the unceded territories of the Coast Salish peoples.
 He is a graduate of the Douglas College acting program, and has a BA in Theatre Studies from UBC.
 As an actor he primarily works in improv and live comedy, performing with Tightrope Theatre, QueerProv, Little Mountain Improv and others.
 He has also had plays developed through Pull Festival and Arts Club’s LEAP program.
-Since 2021 he has been a co-deviser and director of We Deserve to Work with the Community Living Society and Canadian Institute for Inclusion and Citizenship.
+Since 2023 he has worked consistently in arts marketing and communications for such organizations as Zee Zee Theatre, Tightrope Theatre, and Early Music Vancouver.

 Ensemble Member & Marketing Coordinator